High availability

 Force sync of data

-On failover, the current logic is to choose the first available instance from alive REPLICAs to promote to the new MAIN.
+On failover, the current logic is to choose the most-up-to-date instance from all available instances to promote to the new MAIN.
 For promotion to the MAIN to successfully happen, the new MAIN figures out if REPLICA is behind (has less up-to-date data) or has data that the new MAIN doesn't have.
 If REPLICA has data that MAIN doesn't have, in that case REPLICA is in a diverged-from-MAIN state.
 If at least one REPLICA is in diverged-from-MAIN state, failover won't succeed as MAIN can't replicate data to diverged-from-MAIN REPLICA.
 When choosing a new MAIN in the failover procedure from the list of available REPLICAs, the instance with the latest commit timestamp for the default database is chosen as the new MAIN.
 In case some other instance had more up-to-date data when the failover procedure was choosing a new MAIN but was down at that point when rejoining the cluster, the new MAIN instance sends a force sync RPC request to such instance.
 Force sync RPC request deletes all current data on all databases on a given instance and accepts data from the current MAIN.
 This way cluster will always follow the current MAIN.

 Actions on follower coordinators